-You are looking to get financial projections prepared but you want to know first how much they will cost.
+You are considering getting financial projections prepared but worried about how much this might cost.

 Over the past twenty years, I have prepared financial projections for many SMES of all shapes and sizes.
 It;s quite difficult to give a “one size fits all” answer to that question.
 It depends on so many things.
 Before I explain the various factors, it might be helpful for you to read my blog article on How to Prepare Financial Projections.

 Your first time to prepare Financial Projections